andyatkinson/blog/_posts/2018-09-12-remote-employee-engagement-and-connection.md

 categories: [Remote]
 ---

-Remote work can be dehumanizing, which is probably too strong of a word here.
-Said another way, without connecting face to face team members may not think of each others as humans that are unique and have personalities, quirks, interests and aspirations.
+Remote work can make it more difficult to remember that we're all working with other humans that are unique and have their own personality, quirks, interests and aspirations.

-Remote work relies on technologies to help connect with others, through writing, audio and video calls, chat etc. This is a list of ways remote employees can help stay connected.
+Remote workers rely on technologies to help stay connected with their teammates, with the underlying goal of high quality communication, to work on the right things and stay motivated.

+Here are a few simple ways to help this process along:

 - Set an avatar on all company services.
 This could be Google, Atlassian, Slack and other services, but having a picture helps people find and identify you.
 - Use a microphone on calls.
 I have several Apple earbuds so I can leave one in my bag, at my home office, travel luggage etc. Try for the best audio and speakers you can use reliably and comfortably.